Go On An Italian Adventure In Matera, The City Of Stones

 It’s obvious, right?
 You’d take the opportunity to discover mysterious Matera!

-At least this is what the protagonists of “The Riddle of Matera,” Babbel’s new Italian course for intermediate learners, do.
+At least this is what the protagonists of “The Riddle of Matera,” Babbel’s new Italian lesson for intermediate learners, do.
 Our lead characters — Alba, editor-in-chief of a newspaper and her assistant Carlo — decide to go on an adventure in remote Basilicata.
 Here they get to know the local hotel owner, Rosa, and the strange Dr. Scopece — and then the mystery really begins!

 Why is Dr. Scopece running from his room late at night in nothing but his pajamas?
 What’s going on between him and Rosa, and why are they fighting during the festival of the Madonna della Bruna?
 Alba and Carlo’s journalist instincts are triggered, and they can’t help nosing into these affairs.